Things to do in Taipei

 Image credit: @merryjourneyy via Instagram

-At the top of Mao Kong Shan, you will find many hidden tea houses along the winding lanes.
-Tea-sipping is a must when you are Mao Kong Shan, Taipei’s tea plantation.
+At the top of Maokong Mountain, you will find many hidden tea houses along the winding lanes.

 Lungshan Temple is not a multi-storey majestic attraction.
-However, it is one of the many places you must visit when you’re in Taipei City.
-Lungshan Temple carries the perfect fusion of tradition and modernity.
-You’ll get a glimpse of the daily religious life of some Taiwanese locals.
+However, it is one of the many places you must visit when you’re in Taipei City, offering you a glimpse of the daily religious life of some Taiwanese locals.
+It’s the place to be to see tradition and modernity come together.

-It is heartening to see how this temple built in the 5th year of Qing Dynasty is still part of the fast-moving 21st century; retaining much of its folk art and culture.
+It is heartening to see how this temple, built in the 5th year of the Qing Dynasty, is still part of the fast-moving 21st century, retaining much of its folk art and culture.

 Image credit: @victor.twk via Instagram

-If you are a fan of old-school romance films such as You Are the Apple of My Eye, this is the place you should be at.
+If you are a fan of old-school romance films such as You Are the Apple of My Eye, this is the place you should be.
 It’s filled with groups of teenagers and lovers with high hopes and ambitious dreams, so look up and you’ll see sky lanterns hovering above.

 Don’t just be mesmerised by the sky lanterns.
-Take a walk along the shops along the train tracks.
-There are some vintage and themed shops that you will want to stop by.
+Take a walk along the shops by the train tracks – there are some vintage and themed shops that you will want to stop by.

 Those Chinese watercolour paintings of scenic landscapes are a reality at Shifen Waterfall.
 While it’s not the tallest waterfall in the country, its breadth of 40m across makes it the broadest one in Taiwan.

-They’re easily accessible if you’ve just come from Shifen Old Street.
-Just look out for the signs that will point you in the right direction.
-If you’re lost, look out for the suspension bridges and follow down that path.
-You’ll eventually end up at the observation decks where you’ll have a full on view of the waterfalls.
+The area is easily accessible from Shifen Old Street – just look out for the signs that will point you in the right direction.
+If you’re lost, look out for the suspension bridges and follow that path.
+You’ll eventually end up at the observation decks where you’ll have a full-on view of the waterfalls.

 While Shifen Old Street is known for its sky lanterns, Pingxi is less crowded and touristy.
 It’s much easier to get a clear shot of the floating sky lanterns without a throng of tourists in the background.